Mixed Models

 CI Method

-Bootstrap rep. a number bootstrap repetitions.
+Bootstrap rep. The number bootstrap repetitions.

 DF Method The method for computing the denominator degrees of freedom and F-statistics.
 “Satterthwaite” (default) uses Satterthwaite’s method; “Kenward-Roger” uses Kenward-Roger’s method, “lme4” returns the lme4-anova table, i.e., using the anova method for lmerMod objects as defined in the lme4-package